aminulc95/FinzalizedRestAssuredCucumberFramwork/README.txt

       | http://dummy.restapiexample.com | /api/v1/create | Jorge Jackson | 400000 | 50  | 200        |
 -------------------------------------------------------------------------------------------------------------------------------

-HTML report will generate post test excicution and be saved in [reports\cucumber-html-report\index.html].
+HTML report will generate post test execution and be saved in above mentioned path.
 Right click and open with browser to view